Youngstown State University logo

 Key Highlights

-• Established in 1908, with over a century of educational tradition.
+• Founded in 1908, with over a century of educational excellence in Ohio.

-• A public university and easternmost member of the University System of Ohio.
+• A public university and the easternmost member of the University System of Ohio.

-• Home to the Division I NCAA Penguins, competing in the Horizon League and Missouri Valley Football Conference.
+• Athletic teams, the Penguins, compete in NCAA Division I, including the Horizon League and Missouri Valley Football Conference.

 Timeline